m-nikolaidis/HPV16-Genotyper/README.md

 ## Installing

 The software is precompiled and ready to use for [Windows 10](http://bioinf.bio.uth.gr/downloads/HPV16-genotyperWin10.zip) and [Ubuntu 20](http://bioinf.bio.uth.gr/downloads/HPV16-genotyperUb20.tar.gz).
-More information and a help video can be found on our laboratory's [website](http://bioinf.bio.uth.gr)  "Tools" section.
+More information and a help video can be found in our laboratory's [website](http://bioinf.bio.uth.gr/hpv16-genotyper.html)

-### Requirements
+## Requirements

 * #### Windows